oyindonesia/external-api-docs/source/includes/_kyc.md

 Status Code | State | Meaning
 ---------- | ------- | -------
 000 | Final | Response success without error
-001 | Non-Final | Data on request body is empty or invalid 002 | Non-Final | Request is rejected (Name is not the same as id card) 003 | Non-Final | Request is Rejected (Address is not the same as id card) 004 | Non-Final | Request is Rejected (NIK is not the same as id card) 005 | Non-Final | Request is Rejected (ID card photo is not clear) 006 | Non-Final | Request is Rejected (Face is not the same as photo on id card) 999 | Final | Internal Server Error
+001 | Final | Data on request body is empty or invalid 002 | Final | Request is rejected (Name is not the same as id card) 003 | Final | Request is Rejected (Address is not the same as id card) 004 | Final | Request is Rejected (NIK is not the same as id card) 005 | Final | Request is Rejected (ID card photo is not clear) 006 | Final | Request is Rejected (Face is not the same as photo on id card) 999 | Final | Internal Server Error